We usually have biases about where our brands came from, and who can blame shooters?

 The crisp dot reticle (red, blue, or green) becomes a small circle at around 20-30 yards.
 But some reviews claim that this is a FEATURE for them, making target acquisition easier.

-One of the few issues that some reviewers found is the position of the illumination zero mark.
+One of the few issues that I had is the position of the illumination zero mark.

 It’s at the east where the rear scope ring covers it, rather than the north where it’s expected to be.

-For many, that seems to be a non-issue, so we highly recommend this model if you want to replace your crossbow’s red sight.
+For many, that seems to be a non-issue, so I highly recommend this model if you want to replace your crossbow’s red sight.

 2. CenterPoint TAG BDC 4-16×40 mm Rifle Scope (Model LR416AORG2)

-This rifle scope is Walmart’s second-best scope in the CenterPoint line and has the best reviews in Walmart for its features.
+This rifle scope is Walmart’s second-best scope in the CenterPoint line and has the BEST reviews for its features.

 3. CenterPoint TAG 6-20x50mm Rifle Scope (Model LR620AORG2)